-Often job description will contain a sentence such as… “Reporting to the Director of Communications, the new hire will be responsible for…” Okay.
+Often job descriptions will contain a sentence such as… “Reporting to the Director of Communications, the new hire will be responsible for…” Okay.
 Now you know who you’ll be reporting to.
-Again, go to the company’s website and social networks and look up who the Director of Communications is.
+Again, go to the company’s website and social networks and lookup who the Director of Communications is.

 You know what department you are applying to, right?
-Whether you’re in IT, Sales, or Accounting, there is going to be a head of that department, and the odds are, that person is the decision maker in your hiring.
-A Google search, LinkedIn scan, or examination of the company’s corporate site should turn up the name of the department head you’re looking for.
-If the company is so small that you will be the only sales rep, accountant, or IT professional, then you’re applying to the owner or general manager.
+Whether you’re in IT, Sales, or Accounting, there will be a head of that department, and the odds are that person is the decision-maker in your hiring.
+A Google search, LinkedIn scan, or examination of the company’s corporate site should turn up the department head’s name you’re looking for.
+If the company is so small that you will be the only sales rep, accountant, or IT professional, you’re applying to the owner or general manager.
 Look up who that person is.

-Wherever you found the job posting (it was here on CareerBeacon, of course) Google the job title and company name, Google a particular phrase from the job description.
-See where else the job might be posted.
-Sometimes the hiring manager will post the job on their social networks and personal sites to reach out to their friends and followers.
-Finding who has shared the job online could lead you to the name you need.
+Wherever you found the job posting (it was here on CareerBeacon, of course), Google the job title and company name, and Google a particular phrase from the job description, see where else the job might be posted.
+Sometimes the hiring manager will post the job on their social networks and personal sites to reach out to their friends and followers, and finding who has shared the job online could lead you to the name you need.

-If you’ve done all of this research and you still cannot find the name of the hiring manager, then you’ll have to improvise.
-They can’t really hold it against you for not using a specific name, if that name is not available even after a diligent search for it.
-It can be harder to find specific information about large enterprise corporations.
+If you’ve done all of this research and still cannot find the name of the hiring manager, then you’ll have to improvise.
+They can’t hold it against you for not using a specific name if that name is not available, even after a diligent search for it.
+It can be harder to find detailed information about large enterprise corporations.

 Try something such as “Dear Acme,” “Hello Communications Director,” or “Hi Sales Hiring Committee.”

-The address doesn’t have to be a big deal.
-Most readers will gloss over it to get to the content of your letter.
-The more personal and specific it is the better, and you don’t want it to stand out in an obviously generic or outdated way.
+The address doesn’t have to be a big deal, and most readers will gloss over it to get to the content of your letter.
+The more personal and specific it is, the better, and you don’t want it to stand out in an obviously generic or outdated way.